Grounds and Facilities poster

 Written work

-After we receive your application, we ask you to send us two pieces of work you feel accurately reflect your abilities and interests:
+After we receive your application, we ask you to upload pieces of work that you feel accurately reflect your abilities and interests.
+We ask for:

 • A harmony exercise